-According To The FDA
+However, According To The FDA

-According to the Food and Drug Administration, four out of the six most deadly prescription painkillers given to Americans are powerful painkillers known as opioids.
+Every day, 60 people like you, die from opioid painkillers.
+That’s 22,000 people every single year.
+Furthermore, four out of the six most deadly prescription painkillers given to Americans like you are powerful painkillers known as opioids.

-Similarly, like heroin, opioids are related to opium that comes from poppies, long known for its painkilling effects.
-Modern opioids, however, are up to 100 times more potent and are therefore relatively much more dangerous.
+Similar to heroin, opioids are related to the opium that comes from poppies.
+Opium has long been known for its painkilling effects.
+Modern opioids, however, are up to 100 times more potent and are therefore much more dangerous.

-Opioids Are Often Overprescribed
+Opioids Are Overprescribed

-If you have encountered harm by using these opioids or someone you know has died or suffered some other bad outcome from using them, contact us.
-You may be eligible to file a lawsuit and be compensated for your loss.
-Remember there is never a charge to contact a lawyer with STREET LAW FIRM.
+If you have been harmed by using these opioids or someone you know has died or suffered some other bad outcome from using them, contact us.
+You may be eligible to file a lawsuit and be compensated for your losses.